 This application should be used only to apply for the PhD in Clinical Psychology.
 Your application to the PhD program will not be considered complete unless you submit the following through PSYCAS:

-• official GRE aptitude and psychology test score reports.
-The psychology GRE is optional for those who majored in psychology as an undergraduate or attained an advanced degree in psychology.
+• Psychology Test Score Reports: The psychology GRE is optional for those who majored in psychology as an undergraduate or attained an advanced degree in psychology.
+It is strongly recommended for applicants who were not psychology majors.

 Degree plan